 Be honest about timelines and methods.
 The fitness industry has a credibility problem, and authenticity stands out.

-Example that works: "Sarah came to me after trying three different diet programs.
-She was a working mom with 30 minutes a day, max.
+The shape that works (fill it with one of your own real clients): "[Client] came to me after trying three different diet programs.
+A working mom with about 30 minutes a day, max.
 We didn't count macros.
-We focused on protein at every meal and 3 strength sessions a week.
-Eight months later, she's down 25 lbs and deadlifting her bodyweight."
+We focused on protein at every meal and three strength sessions a week.
+Months later, she's down a clothing size and deadlifting her bodyweight."

 Day-in-the-Life Content (The Connection Builder)